Titanic

 Advertising

 What’s left of the Titanic rests in two pieces on the floor of the Atlantic Ocean, 2.4 miles down, surrounded by a debris field.
 Over the years since its 1985 discovery, expeditions have brought artifacts back to the surface, which can be seen at various exhibitions both permanent and traveling.
-Few of us will ever dive down there to see the wreck (it costs $250,000 and involves a week-long sea voyage—let’s hope the support ship for the dives is unsinkable?), but there are plenty of other ways to "visit" this haunting ship in North America.
+There are also memorials, in the shape of plaques, statues, city parks and even miniature lighthouses.
 Not surprisingly, many of the sites are in New York City, which would’ve welcomed the ship with great fanfare and instead took in its shattered survivors.
+And now you can even "see" the ship inside virtual reality headsets, crossing the gangplank to look up and see the passengers waving to those on the dock, unaware of the tragedy about to befall them.

 Visit the Titanic sites that aren't on the ocean floor

-With over 200 original objects from Titanic or her sister ship Olympic, this exhibit is a riveting (no pun intended: some say the ship failed because of badly-hammered rivets) look at the passengers, crew and infrastructure of the ship.
+With over 200 original objects from Titanic or her sister ship Olympic, this Fever exhibit is a riveting (no pun intended: some say the ship failed because of badly-hammered rivets) look at the passengers, crew and infrastructure of the ship.
+We first saw this exhibition in New York City, and now it's in Salt Lake City.
 There’s a lot to see with the included audio tour in multiple languages: three hours can quickly pass.
 The exhibit has a small-scale cutaway model of the ship so you can see into the staterooms and boiler rooms, a metal iceberg that you can touch to get a visceral idea of how cold the water was that night, and full-size replicas of a first-class hallway, a first-class suite, a third class bunkroom and the telegraph office.
 Although you may enter in high spirits (the experience starts with a photo opp as you walk up the “gangplank”), you’ll quickly become sober as you learn how younger children made it onto lifeboats with their mothers while older ones perished with their fathers.
 There are too many objects to describe, but a few standouts are a tiny pair of shoes worn by a little girl survivor (with a photo of her wearing them after rescue), the thin, sleeveless nightgown worn by a woman who had been sleeping when a crewmember knocked to tell her to go up to the boat deck, an actual deck chair from the ship and perhaps most touching: a life jacket recovered from an unknown victim.

 Advertising

 The owners of Macy’s, Isidor and Ida Straus, went down with the Titanic.
 Mrs. Straus was urged to climb into a lifeboat but she refused to go without her husband, and so they retreated together to Boat Deck A to sit on steamer chairs and await their fate.
 In the James Cameron movie, they are the couple that returned to their stateroom to lie in bed together.
 At the flagship Macy’s store at 151 W. 34th Street, you can see a plaque created by their heartsick employees with dimensional representations of the couple and the wording, “Their lives were beautiful and their deaths glorious.
 This tablet is the voluntary token of sorrowing employees.”
 Isidor had been good to his employees, offering health insurance and a cafeteria that served hot meals to them.
-According to the website The Classic Eight, in 2000 Macy’s remodeled and covered up the memorial entrance with the plaque.
+In 2000, Macy’s remodeled and covered up the memorial entrance.
 Thankfully, in 2011 the entry was restored—you can step inside and see the memorial (and ride the 1902 wooden escalators still in play).
 The plaque includes the couple’s birth dates; interestingly, this intensely-connected husband and wife shared the same birthday, four years apart: February 6.

 A ship called the Mackay-Bennett combed the area where the Titanic sank, picking up bodies still floating in their life jackets (most did not drown but instead died of hypothermia).
 Even after death, class differences separated how passengers were treated: first-class passengers were embalmed and placed into coffins for transit, second-class passengers were put into canvas winding sheets, and 116 third-class passengers were weighted and returned to the sea.
 The ship then came to Halifax with 190 bodies.
 Today, 150 of those souls are buried across three cemeteries, with Fairview Lawn holding 121 graves, Mount Olivet holding 19 and Baron de Hirsch (now called the Beth Israel Synagogue Cemetery) holding 10.
 At Fairview Lawn, one grave is particularly sad, that of a little boy of about 2 years old.
 The Mackay-Bennett crew had split the $100,000 reward for finding John Jacob Astor IV’s body and used some of that money to erect a memorial for the boy with the wording, “Erected to the memory of an unknown child whose remains were recovered after the disaster to the Titanic.”
 In 2007, DNA testing identified the child as Sidney Leslie Goodwin.